danielmcheng1/drone/writeup.md

 1. __Existing Hardware__: I had an Android phone readily available for installing and debugging
 2. __Developer Control__: I valued Android having more flexibility than iOS (e.g. having more control to save photos in any folder of the file system, having the ability to publish app directly to the Marketplace)

-As I had no direct Android app development experience--and given the limited timeframe for project completion--I copied the existing codebase from DJI's [QuickStart Guide](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) and basic [mission and camera tutorials](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/index.html).
+As I had no direct Android app development experience--and given the limited timeframe for project completion--I copied the existing codebase from DJI's [QuickStart Guide](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) and [camera tutorial](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/index.html).
 Rather than spending my limited time setting up product registration, drone connectivity, and live-camera streaming, I simply enhanced the existing tutorial to address my needs.

 Below is a breakdown of which app features were successfully completed by project day:<br>
 __Day 7__: